jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Outputs (Metadata.Final.tsv).
 - Takes in eigenval(for PCA), and makes PCA/MDS plots.
 - Lables Main/Sub haplogroup and site.
-- Move Ms to the end of the df so the are plotted last.
-(For visualizing the Ms in the African population).

 #### Exploratory Data Analysis (EDA)